RRethy/ToonUp/README.md

 are not high priorities.

 * Add UI while watching video to switch to new episode
-* Add tests and change DI to inject implementations rather than hard objects
 * Add user sign-in
   * Add user specific favorites category
 * Save info to room/realm db for a nicer offline experience
+  * Add a favorites category
   * Also save the spot that they were previous watching

 ## FAQ ##